 Flipboard is a news and social media aggregation tool.
-It presents content from online publications, photo sharing platforms and more in a magazine-influenced format which allows users to ‘flip’ through stories easily.
+It presents content from online publications, RSS feeds, photo-sharing platforms, social media channels and more in a magazine-influenced format which allows users to ‘flip’ through stories easily.

 Enevoldsen describes Flipboard as a “curation platform where people come to consume quality content”.
 Their mission, he says, is to “inform and inspire the world.”
 Flipboard’s audience use the app both to consume fast-moving news and dive more deeply into their personal interests.
 Stories are catalogued in ‘magazines’ that users create or follow: hubs for the kind of content they regularly read – you could create your own cycling magazine, follow another user’s magazine about music or simply follow publications you love.
 Flipboard is an ad-supported platform with contextual advertisements, and Enevoldsen claims they have twice the ad recall of other platforms.